-All our exams, including solutions and marking scheme, are moderated and checked by an internal member of staff and all examinations taken after your first year are also checked by an external examiner.
+All our exams, including solutions and marking scheme, are moderated and checked by an internal member of staff and all examinations are also checked by an external examiner.
+The external examiner also ensures assessments are set at the appropriate level and that marking/moderation are carried out to correct standards.